Learn more about COVID-19 Vaccination Scheduling >

 Map it >

-Please note that our testing center closes promptly at 6pm.
+Please note that our testing center closes promptly.
 Please arrive as early as possible to increase likelihood you'll be tested.

 Although the State of Massachusetts supports broad testing and has launched a new Stop the Spread campaign, the Centers for Medicare and Medicaid Services (CMS), as well as some private insurers are no longer covering COVID-19 testing for asymptomatic persons with no known exposure to an infected individual.
-Tufts MC employees and other individuals from our community who are asymptomatic and have not been exposed to COVID-19 may still choose to be tested at the Tye Pavilion, but are encouraged to contact their insurance carrier to confirm coverage.
+Tufts MC employees and other individuals from our community who are asymptomatic and have not been exposed to COVID-19 may still choose to be tested, but are encouraged to contact their insurance carrier to confirm coverage.
 If insurance carriers do not cover a test, the cost is $135.